mikelindberg/Cloud-workshops/Lab2.1/README.md

 1. Start the Stream Analytics job from the Stream Analytics Overview page
 2. Go and [download the Git repo from](https://github.com/mikelindberg/Cloud-workshops)
 3. Go to IoT Hub and click IoT Devices
-4. On the IoT Devices page click   and give the IoT device a name e.g. Simulator
+4. On the IoT Devices page click **"Add"** and give the IoT device a name e.g. **Simulator**
 5. After you created a new device click refresh on the IoT Device page until the new device appears.
-6. Select the device and copy the Connection string and add it to the iotDeviceConnectionString in the Simulator app
+6. Select the device and copy the Connection string you will need this to run the **Device Simulator** app.
+[Follow the Device simulator guide](https://github.com/mikelindberg/Cloud-workshops/tree/master/Device_Simulator)

 ### Run solution and verify data
 Start the solution and verify that the simulator is sending messages to